KEPCO E&C052690.KS

 How can foreign investors get exposure to KEPCO E&C?

-The stock trades on the KOSDAQ market of the Korea Exchange under ticker 052690.
+The stock trades on the KOSPI market of the Korea Exchange under ticker 052690.
 Foreign investors can buy shares through brokerages offering Korean equity access after registering as foreign investors, or gain indirect exposure through funds that include Korean nuclear-sector or utility-related names in their portfolios.

 Answers are editorial summaries for general information, not investment advice.